 |ENGL-125||Professional Communication within a Health Care Context 1 (ESL)||Morningside Campus|

 |HCFD-104||Terminology for Health Care Professionals 1||Morningside Campus|

 |ENGL-135||Professional Communication within a Health Care Context 2 (ESL)||Morningside Campus|

 |FNED-194||Introduction to Psychology: Part 2||Progress Campus|

 |HCDF-124||Terminology for Health Care Professionals 2*||Morningside Campus|

-- Included in the Health Foundations program will be activities that emphasize the development of reading, writing, listening and speaking skills in a health care setting.
+- Included in the Health Foundations program are activities that emphasize the development of reading, writing, listening and speaking skills in a health care setting.

 - Faculty members are experienced, caring and supportive.
-As such adult and/or ESL learner needs will be acknowledged and supported.
+As such adult and/or ESL learner needs are acknowledged and supported.

-- Students will have time to decide on their specialty as they elevate their communication skills.
+- You have time to decide on your specialty as you elevate your communication skills.